scipopt/soplex/INSTALL.md

 ### Boost support

 Boost (program_options) is required to build the SoPlex binary.
 If Boost is not available, you can still build the SoPlex library.
+You can set the path to your boost installation with `-DBOOSTROOT=...` or by setting the environment variable `BOOSTROOT`.
-- If you are using cmake, use `cmake -DBoost=off`.
+- If you are using cmake, use `cmake -DBOOST=off`.
 This will disable compilation and installation of the binary.
-- If you are using make, use `make Boost=false makelibfile`.
+- If you are using make, use `make BOOST=false makelibfile`.
 This will build only the SoPlex library without Boost.

 ### GMP support